 One of the most versatile pieces you can add to your wardrobe are jumper dresses.
-In this post, you learn how to wear your sheath multiple different ways yearround.
+There are many more ways of wearing it than in the classic sheath under sweater combination shown in the Mad Men TV series.
+In this guide, you learn how to wear your sheath as a skirt and in multiple other ways year round.
+Read to create more looks with the pieces you own for more sustainable fashion.

 - Sheath Dresses Are Versatile to Style